bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-4-assignment.rst

 Summary
 -------------------

-- The assignment operator (``=``) allows a program to initialize or change the value stored in a variable.
+- (AP 1.4.A.2) The **assignment operator** (``=``) allows a program to initialize or change the value stored in a variable.
 The value of the expression on the right is stored in the variable on the left.

-- Every variable must be assigned a value before it can be used in an expression.
+- (AP 1.4.A.1) Every variable must be assigned a value before it can be used in an expression.
 That value must be from a compatible data type.

-- A variable is initialized the first time it is assigned a value.
+- (AP 1.4.A.1) A variable is **initialized** the first time it is assigned a value.

-- Reference types can be assigned a new object or ``null`` if there is no object.
+- (AP 1.4.A.1) Reference types can be assigned a new object or ``null`` if there is no object.
 The literal ``null`` is a special value used to indicate that a reference is not associated with any object.

-- During execution, an expression is evaluated to produce a single value.
+- (AP 1.4.A.3) During execution, an expression is evaluated to produce a single value.
 The value of an expression has a type based on the types of the values and operators used in the expression.

-- Input can come in a variety of forms, such as tactile, audio, visual, or text.
+- (AP 1.4.B.1) Input can come in a variety of forms, such as tactile, audio, visual, or text.
 The ``Scanner`` class is one way to obtain text input from the keyboard, although input from the keyboard will not be on the AP exam.

 AP Practice
 ------------